leoramzi/Leo-Media-Renamer/README.md

 - The script validates the provided path before processing
 - You can stop the process at any time when encountering an error
 - For TV shows, the script considers shows within one year of the target year if an exact match isn't found
+- Batch processing allows for better control over large libraries
+- You can exit the program at any time from the main menu
+- After completing a session, you can start a new one or exit

 ## Version History
 See [CHANGELOG.md](CHANGELOG.md) for version history and release notes.